Freddiefine777/ai-project/README.md

 In the code, I used 5 algorithms: support vector regression (SVR), linear regression, k-nearest neighbour (KNN), decision tree and random forest.

 3. Classification problem
-Check the ClassificationProblem.ipynb file for the code that solves the problem, ClassificationProblem.docx complains about how the code works.
+Check the solution-RF.ipynb and solution-FNN.ipynb file for the code that solves the problem, ClassificationProblem.docx complains about how the code works.
 In the code, I used two algorithms: The FNN and the random forest.